PED3008 : Advanced Topics in Neuropharmacology

 |Semester 1 Credit Value:||10|

-The aims of this module are to provide information on:
+The aims of this module are to provide students with the opportunity to gain a current understanding of:

-• morphological, neurochemical and functional correlates of human mental disease.
+• morphological, neurochemical and functional correlates of neuropsychiatric disorders.

-• pharmacological mechanisms and approaches used to treat and understand the biological basis of that human mental disease.
+• pharmacological mechanisms and approaches used to treat and understand the biological basis of that neuropsychiatric disorders.

 Outline Of Syllabus